The Foundation For Christian Adoptions

 The ABC news anchor in Lubbock, Texas had a segment called "I believe".
 He interviewed the pastor which aired on Wednesday during the news.
 Someone saw it and invited the pastor to look at a building in Levelland.
 The building had eleven offices with closets, an area that could be the house parents’ apartment, and another large area that could be used for the kitchen and dining hall.

 It turned out that the hospital in Littlefield had deteriorated because of roof leaks to the point where it was not feasible to renovate.
-Later they gave the building to another ministry in Littlefield.
-God had used a movie and a closed hospital in Littlefield, Texas to place a home for battered children in Levelland, Texas.
+Later CCS gave the building to another ministry in Littlefield.
+God had used a movie and a closed hospital in Littlefield, Texas to place a home for many, many battered children.

 How cool is that?